animatlabs/animatlabs.github.io/_drafts/2026-07-21-outbox-pattern-cdc.md

 await _messageBus.PublishAsync(orderPaidEvent);
 ```

 If anything interrupts that gap, you get skew.
 Retries make it worse: the publisher might succeed while the app thinks it failed, so you double-send.
-There is no single "atomic" story across SQL Server or PostgreSQL and Kafka without a bridge.
+There's no single "atomic" story across SQL Server or PostgreSQL and Kafka without a bridge.

 ## Outbox: one transaction, two inserts

-The transactional outbox fixes this by keeping the side effect you care about (the domain row) and the notification you want to fan out (the event) in the same database transaction.
+The transactional outbox fixes this by keeping the domain row and the event you want to fan out in the same database transaction.
 You stop calling the message bus from the request thread.
 You append a row to an `outbox` table next to your business tables.

 Either both commit, or neither does.

-Something else is responsible for moving rows from `outbox` into the broker.
-That is where CDC or polling comes in.
+Something else moves rows from `outbox` into the broker.
+That's where CDC or polling comes in.

 ```
 ┌─────────────────────────────────────────┐